Enrol at a top-level institution

 - The Bata footwear company was founded in 1894 by Tomáš Baťa, a shoemaker from the Czech town of Zlín.

 - The car company Škoda was founded as a family business by Laurin and Klement in 1895.
-The company is one of only four car manufacturers in the world that can boast more than 100 years of tradition.
+The company is one of only four car manufacturers in the world that can boast a tradition exceeding a hundred years.

 - One of the most prominent physicists, Albert Einstein, was appointed as a full professor of theoretical physics at Charles University in 1911 (the German part of Charles–Ferdinand University as it was then), and worked there until 1912 when he moved to Zurich.

 - The popular and international word “robot” was introduced by Czech writer Karel Čapek in his play R.U.R.
 (Rossum’s Universal Robots) in 1921; the word is derived from Czech “robota”, meaning “labor” in English.

 - The Czech Republic is one of the very few countries in the world where Google does not have a clearly dominant position on the search market.
 Its rival is the local Czech company Seznam.